sidney-eliot/3d-artists-handbook/content/composition.md

 #### Flipped Triangle
 A more dynamic version of the triangle.
-The triangle can also be tilted which can make it a bit more interesting.
+The triangle can also be tilted, which can make it a bit more interesting.

 ![[Pasted image 20230604160840.png|300]]